NOMAD workshop

 - University and department

-- A first version of a complete manuscript.
+- A first version of a complete manuscript (in one of the, by NOMAD, accepted languages).

 Tentative program